Democratic Republic of Congo

 How we’re changing lives for good in the DRC

-We have a long-term programme working with local partner organisations in 15 locations across the North and South Kivu Provinces – home to an estimated 12 million people.
+We have a long-term programme working with local partner organisations in 15 areas across the North and South Kivu Provinces – home to an estimated 12 million people.

 Going to school

 Ten-year-old Ça Depend lives in Idjwi Sud, in the very northern part of DRC.
 His parents died when he was a baby so he lives with his elderly grandparents, who also take care of his brother and two sisters.
 With support from ActionAid, he is now going to school.